brics-db/brics-db.github.io/AHEAD.md

 ## SSB results

-We evaluated AHEAD using the [Star Schema Benchmark (SSB)](#ref1).
+We evaluated AHEAD using the Star Schema Benchmark (SSB)[[1]](#ref1).

 You can download the raw output, plot scripts and other material we used for our SIGMOD'18 paper [here](https://wwwdb.inf.tu-dresden.de/misc/brics/SIGMOD18ssb.zip).
+Inside this zip file is another "data.zip" file, which contains the raw output.
+Our evaluation script "run.sh" does all the hard work of sifting through that data and extracting the information we needed for the <em>AHEAD</em> paper.
+Feel free to adapt that script to your needs.
+Keep in mind that the script automatically redirects the output to files and does log rotation for these output files (lower numbers are older!).

 ## Contributing and Feedback